Why Bitter Gourd Leaves Turning Yellow?

 In this disease, the plants will show symptoms of temporary wilting, which then further becomes permanent and progressive, which affects more vines.

-In this, leaves of the affected plants start yellowing, lose the turgidity, and starts drooping.
+In this, the leaves of the affected plants start yellowing, lose the turgidity, and start drooping.

-You can control this by three sprays of Karathane (6 g in 10 liters of water) or Bavistin (1 g /liter of water) immediately or after you have noticed the initial symptoms at an interval of 5 to 6 days.
+You can control this by three sprays of Karathane (6 g in 10 litres of water) or Bavistin (1 g /litre of water) immediately or after noticing the initial symptoms at an interval of 5 to 6 days.

 Conclusion

-Bitter gourd leaves turn yellow when you don’t care to pat attention.
+Bitter gourd leaves turn yellow when you don’t care to pay attention.

-Regularly, check plant’s essential needs.
+Regularly check the plant’s essential needs.
 Soil, water and sunlight.

-Along with this conduct soil test before adding balanced fertilizers.
-Well-drained soil that retains moisture and filled with nutrients is best suited for vegetable plants.
+Along with this, conduct soil tests before adding balanced fertilizers.
+Well-drained soil that retains moisture and nutrients is best suited for vegetable plants.

 Regulate watering frequency according to climatic conditions in your region.